 In the same time the Duluth & Iron Range took delivery of four light Pacifics (Locobase 7283), the same builder supplied these substantially larger engines to the DM&N.

-Whereas the Iron Range's engines were branch-liners, the Northern's trio were headed to the main line.
-Free-steaming and fitted with 15" piston valves, these 4-6-2s served the DM&N and successor DM&IR into the 1950s before retiring in 1955 (401), 1958 (402), and 400 in 1959.
+The class served the DM&N and successor DM&IR into the 1950s before retiring in 1955 (401), 1958 (402), and 400 in 1959.

-|Specifications by Steve Llanso|
+|Specifications by Steve Llanso of Sweat House Media|

 |Railroad||Duluth & Iron Range (DM&IR)||Duluth, Missabe & Northern (DM&IR)|